Incorporating estimands into meta-analyses of clinical trials: Concluding remarks

 We acknowledge that the relative imprecision of PICOs is attractive to describe the broad ``totality'' of evidence in qualitative evidence syntheses, and to define the original scope of HTA decision problems.
 Nevertheless, this should not detract from the value of estimands in quantitative evidence syntheses.
 We advocate for the explicit integration of estimands into the planning of pairwise and network meta-analyses.
 One can formulate a PICO for scoping, then define different meta-analytical estimands.
 These can be used to restrict the original evidence base and perform more targeted (network) meta-analyses, precisely addressing the specific research question that might be of interest to healthcare decision-makers.
 The meta-analytical estimand can serve as a basis for cross-disciplinary discussion, to strengthen communication between different stakeholders about what a (network) meta-analysis aims to demonstrate, and to facilitate the interpretation of its results.\cite{lanius2025realizing}

 Moreover, the estimand framework provides a shared language to align trial design with both regulatory and HTA objectives.\cite{regulatory-HTAb} Insofar, HTA considerations have played a limited role in estimand selection, which has focused primarily on the perspective of key regulatory agencies.
-Regulators and HTA bodies may require different estimands for decision-making, and confirmatory clinical trials should be planned with both regulatory- and HTA-relevant estimands in mind.\cite{schiel2022commentary} Beyond traditional clinical trials, real-world data (RWD) are increasingly used to support HTA decision-making.
+While these perspectives are important, HTA bodies may require different estimands for decision-making and views may differ between HTA agencies based on the context in which they make their decisions.
+Confirmatory clinical trials should be planned with both regulatory- and HTA-relevant estimands in mind.\cite{schiel2022commentary} Beyond traditional clinical trials, real-world data (RWD) are increasingly used to support HTA decision-making.
 Constructing appropriate estimands for the analysis of RWD -- and incorporating them into meta-analyses -- will involve specific considerations beyond those encountered for traditional clinical trials and remains a research priority.